 |I'm not local, but could you still do work for me?

 Certainly!
 Just ship your animal to me in a box insulated with ice packs.
 It may or may not need to be

-for shipping it back to you will apply.
-Prices can vary greatly depending on where you are located but
+shipping it back to you will apply.
+Prices can vary greatly depending on where you are located but for a

 |I found a dead ____________ on the road.
 Can you mount it?

-illegal to hunt, it is illegal to possess even if found dead.
-If it is not open hunting season for that animal
+to hunt, it is illegal to possess even if found dead.
+If it is not open hunting season for that animal (say, a

 I get a lot of calls about owls, hawks, and other birds of prey.
 First off, I'm not a bird taxidermist.